odisseuz/template-of-a-Simple-poetry-book-in-latex/README.md

 \vspace*{\fill}         % Centers the poem vertically

 %or you can do not use a \newpage and separate using \vspace{} for multiple poems on the same page

-with the new code, can you atualize the readme